Portfolio line of credit: Is borrowing against your investments a good idea?

 Pros and cons of using a portfolio line of credit

-- Does not trigger capital gains tax.
+- Any borrowing does not trigger capital gains tax.

 Is a portfolio line of credit right for you?

 Many money managers recommend clients establish a portfolio line of credit even if they don’t use it, since it is helpful to have multiple borrowing options available.
 In a pinch you can access credit with few restrictions, and you can have money at the ready as needed.

 Alternatives to a portfolio line of credit